toggledbits/Sonos-Vera/README.md

 ## Uninstalling Sonos 1.4.x

-**This section only applies to those user that are currently running any 1.4.x (or earlier) version of the Sonos Plugin.** If you are not sure, you can run this part of the procedure safely anyway--it will not harm anything.
+**This section only applies to those users that are currently running any 1.4.x (or earlier) version of the Sonos Plugin.** If you are not sure, you can run this part of the procedure safely anyway--it will not harm anything.

-Before installing 2.0, you **must** uninstall the existing Sonos plugin.
+Before installing 2.0, you **must** uninstall the existing Sonos plugin using the procedure described below.
 This procedure will decouple your Sonos devices, so that when you uninstall the plugin, your existing Sonos devices are preserved.
 They will be adopted by 2.0 as children, keeping their current device numbers, which will keep your scenes, Lua, Reactor, PLEG, etc. intact.

 1. Run the following Lua in *Apps > Develop apps > Test Luup code*.
-This code will disconnect your existing Sonos devices from the installed plugin.
-The devices will not be deleted, and they will still operate normally.
-By decoupling them from the plugin here, when you later delete the plugin (step 2), the devices will not be automatically deleted with it--we're preserving your existing devices (and thus preserving their device numbers).
    ```
    for n,d in pairs( luup.devices ) do
        if d.device_type == "urn:schemas-micasaverde-com:device:Sonos:1" then